drzobin/ddmail_validators/README.md

 Python package for validating input for the DDMail project.

 ## What is DDMail
-DDMail is a e-mail system/service that prioritize privacy and security.
+DDMail is a e-mail system/service that prioritizes security.
 A current production example can be found at www.ddmail.se

 ## Operating system
 Developt for and tested on debian 12.